MicrosoftDocs/PowerShell-Docs/reference/7.2/PSReadLine/Get-PSReadLineKeyHandler.md

 # Get-PSReadLineKeyHandler

 ## Synopsis
-Gets the bound key functions for the PSReadLine module.
+Gets the key bindings for the PSReadLine module.

 ## Syntax